BivittatusDB/BivittatusDB/README.md

 - **Security**: All databases are asymmetrically encrypted with a user defined password for each database.

 ## Installation
 Installation is now available through pip, via the latest release.
-To get the latest fix (!!!BROKEN!!!) (with beta features) use
+To get the latest fix (with beta features) use
 ```bash
 pip install bivittatusDB
 ```